Older man sitting on a couch, looking at tablet and petting the dog seated next to him.

 • We will not request one-time security codes or Zelle® SMS validation codes if we initiate contact.

-• We will never request that you buy gift cards or bitcoin or ask you to move your money to "protect" it.
+• We will never request that you buy gift cards or cryptocurrency or ask you to move your money to "protect" it.

 The Federal Trade Commission (FTC) receives tens of thousands of reports of romance scams each year.
 This tactic, also called "catfishing," involves a criminal adopting a fake online identity and pretending to be romantically interested in their victims on social media or dating websites.
 They build rapport with their victims, sometimes over the course of weeks or months, until they eventually make an urgent request for money.